JCI VMA Alternative: Why Decoupled BACnet VAV Controllers Save 30% on TCO

 While standard VMAs often require extra modules for expanded features, our universal controller is "All-in-One" ready:

-Demand Controlled Ventilation (DCV): Direct input for CO2 sensors to optimize fresh air intake based on IAQ.
+• Demand Controlled Ventilation (DCV): Direct input for CO₂ sensors to optimize fresh air.
+See how DCV helps achieve LEED/WELL in green buildings.

-Hotel Keycard Logic: Built-in energy-saving setbacks for occupancy-based HVAC control.
+• Hotel Keycard Logic: Built‑in energy‑saving setbacks for occupancy‑based HVAC control.
+Pair it with our GRMS‑ready HMI display for complete room automation.

 Conclusion: Future-Proof Your HVAC Infrastructure

 Choosing a decoupled 0-10V VAV controller is about more than just immediate savings—it’s about supply chain freedom.
-Whether you are a VAV Box manufacturer looking to reduce BOM costs or a contractor seeking a reliable JCI VMA alternative, moving away from integrated units ensures your system remains flexible, maintainable, and cost-effective for decades to come.
+Whether you’re a VAV Box manufacturer looking to reduce BOM costs or a contractor seeking a reliable JCI VMA alternative, moving away from integrated units ensures your system remains flexible, maintainable, and cost‑effective for decades.

 CONTACT US